-- Maximum weight of helicopter is 1361kgs (Hughes MD500).
-The weight of the helicopter and skid contact area on the hatch lid result in point loading on the hatch less than 200kg/m².
-This hatch lid loading is minimal and far below allowable design maximum loadings of the hatch lid.
-If in any doubt the Master should seek clarification from ship’s drawings, Owners or Class Society.
+- The maximum weight of the helicopter is 2980 kgs static (Airbus EC135 P2+).
+The weight of the helicopter and skid contact area on the hatch cover results in point loading on the hatch of less than 500kg/m².
+This hatch cover loading is minimal and far below the allowable design maximum loadings of the hatch cover.
+If in any doubt the Master should seek clarification from the ship’s drawings, Owners or Class Society.

-- At least 20m clear all around when helicopter is on the landing hatch.
+- At least 20.5m clear all around when the helicopter is on the landing hatch.

-- No loose objects to be in the vicinity of the landing hatch.
+- No loose objects are to be in the vicinity of the landing hatch.

-- Crew members are not permitted on the landing hatch during helicopter operations (see link below).
+- Crew members are not permitted on the landing hatch during helicopter operations - Helicopter Landing Requirements.

-- Safe access provided from the landing hatch to the deck, including properly secured ladder and hand holds or stanchions as appropriate.
+- Safe access is provided from the landing hatch to the deck, including a properly secured ladder and hand holds or stanchions as appropriate.